Rud156/ShooterGame/README.md

 ## TODOs (Current)
 - [ ]  Type 5 - Engineer (Killjoy)
     - [ ]  Ability Primary - Place a Turret that deals damage
-    - [ ]  Ability Secondary - Grenade Cluster that also knockbacks enemies a small amount
+    - [ ]  Ability Secondary - Grenade Cluster that also stuns enemies a small amount
     - [ ]  Ability Tertiary - Gibraltar shield from Apex
     - [ ]  Ability Ultimate - Allies get a movement speed buff and a protective shield around them